vios84/academic/content/authors/admin/_index.md

 - Visitors
 ---

-*Visar Sylaj* 宋伟萨 (Hanyu pinyin: sòng wěisà) is an applied linguist and <a href="https://en.wikipedia.org/wiki/Sinology" target="_blank">sinologist</a>.
-He is currently a PhD candidate of applied linguistics at Shaanxi Normal University.
-His research interests include computational linguistics, corpus linguistics and Chinese studies.
-Prior to joining SNNU, he worked as head of communication and international office for the University of Medicine, Tirana.
-He holds a BA and an MA (with Hons.) in Linguistics from the University of Bologna.
-He has participated in the Visiting Program for Young Sinologists held at Shaanxi Normal University in 2016 and at Zhengzhou University in 2017.
+My name is *Visar Sylaj* and I am an <a href="https://en.wikipedia.org/wiki/Applied_linguistics" target="_blank">applied linguist</a> and <a href="https://en.wikipedia.org/wiki/Sinology" target="_blank">sinologist</a>.
+I am currently a PhD candidate of applied linguistics at <a href="http://english.snnu.edu.cn" target="_blank">Shaanxi Normal University</a>.
+My research interests include <a href="https://en.wikipedia.org/wiki/Computational_linguistics" target="_blank">computational linguistics</a>, <a href="https://en.wikipedia.org/wiki/Corpus_linguistics" target="_blank">corpus linguistics</a>, <a href="https://en.wikipedia.org/wiki/Sociolinguistics" target="_blank">sociolinguistics</a>, <a href="https://en.wikipedia.org/wiki/Discourse_analysis" target="_blank">discourse analysis</a> and <a href="https://en.wikipedia.org/wiki/Sinology" target="_blank">Chinese studies</a>.
+Prior to joining SNNU, I worked as head of communication and international office for the <a href="https://www.umed.edu.al" target="_blank">University of Medicine, Tirana</a>.
+I holds a BA and an MA (with Hons.) in Linguistics from the <a href="https://www.unibo.it" target="_blank">University of Bologna</a>.
+I have participated in many research activities, including the Visiting Program for Young Sinologists held at Shaanxi Normal University in 2016 and at Zhengzhou University in 2017.